jesse-r-s-hines/wdio-obsidian-service-sample-plugin/README.md

 This sample has GitHub workflows already set up so you can end-to-end test your plugin automatically on PRs!

 ### Test Workflow
 The [test](./.github/workflows/test.yaml) workflow runs the unit and e2e tests on pushes and PRs.
-There's code in `wdio.conf.mts` that checks if it is running under CI and chooses which Obsidian versions to test.

 ### Check for new Obsidian
 The [check_for_new_obsidian](./.github/workflows/check_for_new_obsidian.yaml) workflow checks daily if there is a new Obsidian version.
 If so, it re-runs the [test](./.github/workflows/test.yaml) workflow against the new Obsidian version.
 If you've set up Obsidian Catalyst credentials (see below) the workflow will also test against the latest Obsidian beta, letting you catch any issues early.